MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/calculate-routes-from-major-roads.md

 |distanceUnit|du|**Optional.** The units to use for distance. **Note:**  When the exclude parameter is specified, the distanceUnit parameter is not used.|One of the following values:<br /><br /> -   Mile or mi<br />-   Kilometer or km **[default]**<br /><br /> **Example**: distanceUnit=mi|

 ## Response
  A set of Route resources that contain route information from major roads is returned when you make a request using this template and do not specify the `exclude=routes` parameter value.
 If you specify the `exclude=routes`, a set of Location resources are returned that contain starting points (latitude and longitude values) for routes to your destination from major roads.
 For more information about the Route resource, see [Route Data](../rest-services/route-data.md).
 For more information about the Locations resource, see [Location Data](../rest-services/location-data.md).
-For more information about the common response syntax for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], see [Common Response Description](../rest-services/common-response-description.md).
+For more information about the common response syntax for the Bing Maps REST Services, see [Common Response Description](../rest-services/common-response-description.md).
 JSON and XML responses are provided for the URL examples in the following section.

  These URLs support JSON (application/json) and XML (application/xml) response formats.
 A JSON response is provided by default, unless you request XML output by setting the output (o) parameter.
 For more information, see [Output Parameters](../rest-services/output-parameters.md).